11/blaze/README.md

 #### Serve
 The `serve` command will take the built version of your project and run it locally.
 If you are working on a `static` project, this step will run a dev HTTP web server.
 If you are working on a `single-page` app, this will run a `webpack-dev-server` and listen for when local files change.

-Similar to the `build command, the `serve` command must be run somewhere within your project.
+Similar to the `build` command, the `serve` command must be run somewhere within your Blaze project directory.
+Blaze treats the location of the `blaze.json` as the root of your project.

 ```bash
 user@~/Code/blaze-project $ blaze serve